Primordial Gravitational Waves from Phase Transitions during Reheating: Gravitational Waves from Phase Transitions during Reheating

 In general, the spectral form of each contribution sourcing GWs can be parametrized as

 which is the GW energy density, normalized to the critical density today, from the source $i =$ bubble collisions (bc), sound waves (sw) and turbulence (turb), and $x \equiv f/f^i_0$.
 The factor $\mathcal{R}_{\omega,\xi}$ accounts for the change in the amplitude of the GWs due to the expansion of the Universe, and $f_0^i$ is the peak frequency of the GW from a particular source observed today, redshifted from the peak frequency emitted at the time of the PT $f_*^i$.
-Finally, $\widetilde{\Omega}^i_{\rm GW,*}$ is the scaling behavior of the amplitude of each source with the PT parameters, and $\mathcal{S}_i$ gives the corresponding spectral shape.\footnote{Since the duration of the PT is typically smaller than a Hubble time, as characterized by $\beta/H_* \gg 10$ in most well-motivated cosmological scenarios (cf. Fig.~\ref{fig:contours_cosmo}), we assume that the spectral shape from each source is unmodified to leading order from the usual results for standard cosmology, following Refs.~\cite{Guo:2020grp, Guo:2024kfk}.}
+Finally, $\widetilde{\Omega}^i_{\rm GW,*}$ is the scaling behavior of the amplitude of each source with the PT parameters, and $\mathcal{S}_i$ gives the corresponding spectral shape.\footnote{Since the duration of the PT is typically smaller than a Hubble time, as characterized by $\beta/H_* \gg 10$ in most well-motivated cosmological scenarios (cf. Fig.~\ref{fig:contours_cosmo}), we assume that the spectral shape from each source is unmodified to leading order from the usual results for standard cosmology, following Refs.~\cite{Guo:2020grp, Xiao:2024rsj}.
+However, in some of the extreme cases where $\beta/H_* \sim 1$, modifications to the lower frequency-end of the spectra can occur~\cite{Sharma:2023mao, RoperPol:2023dzg}.}

-For each source, the peak frequencies at the time of production are independent of the cosmological evolution, and are given by~\cite{Caprini:2018mtu, Athron:2023xlk}
+For each source, the peak frequencies at the time of production are independent of the cosmological evolution and are given by~\cite{Caprini:2018mtu, Athron:2023xlk}

 where $v_w$ is the wall velocity.
 In the so-called ``detonation regime''~\cite{Espinosa:2010hh, Ellis:2018mja, Hindmarsh:2019phv}, this can be approximated using the Jouguet velocity as